Single-speed bicycle: Chain tensioning

 or simply a short cage rear derailleur can be used to take up chain slack.
 As well, finetuning the combination of chainring, cog, and chain length may suffice until the chain develops significant wear.

 Throughout the years bicycle designers have produced belt-driven bicycles.
 While these belts cannot be shifted between gears like a chain, they offer singlespeed or hub geared drivetrains with improved increased wear resistance, quieter operation, and lubrication-free cleanliness.
 Belts also do not change length during their lifespan in the same way that chains "stretch" or increase in pitch as their link pivots wear.
 This keeps the pitch of the belt's teeth constant and dramatically decreases wear on gear teeth.
 Belts have failed to overtake chains in popularity for bicycles because they have historically been less efficient.
 Also replacement of the one-piece belt requires traditional diamond bicycle frames to have a split chainstay or seatstay.

 Single-speed cycle conversions

-Single-speed bicycle builders have converted many former multi-geared cycles into single or fixed speed through the removal of the derailleurs and associated hardware.
+Single-speed bicycle builders have converted many former multi-geared cycles into single or fixed gear through the removal of the derailleurs and associated hardware.
 The simplest conversion uses the existing freewheel/cassette and crankset, the chain being cut to fit the desired gear ratio.
 However this retains unnecessary weight and the chainline will most likely not be perfect.
 A more thorough conversion will involve replacing the freewheel with a single-speed one, and re-dishing the rear wheel.
 On bicycles with vertical dropouts, a chain tensioner is often required to allow the correct tension on the resulting shorter chain.